pulumi/docs/content/blog/cursed-container-iceberg/index.md

 {{% /notes %}}

-## Middle of the Iceberg – Serverless and Function Containers – Now You See Me, Now You Don't
+## Middle of the iceberg – Serverless and function containers – Now you see me, now you don't

 As we descend to the depths, we find containers with commitment issues.
 They appear, do their job, and disappear.